bitcoin-sv/bsv-components-library/doc/README.md

 Since *JCL* is made up of different modules, "importing JCL" actually means "importing a JCL Module".
 The specific module to import will depends on your needs.

-> **NOTE**
-> The JCL Modules are stored in a *Nexus* server in *nChain* premises, so before going any further you'll need a *user* and *password* so you can access it and download the libraries from it.
-From this moment moving forward, the credentials will be referenced as **NEXUS_USER** and **NEXUS_PASSWORD** in this documentation.

-> *JCL-Tools* is an internal Library for use by JCL-Modules, not by the user, but it might be needed to be expecifically imported in the project along the rest of modules (some gradle engines might have some trouble getting transitive dependencies from private Maven repositories, so in those cases we might need to declare this dependency explicitely).
+> **NOTE** *JCL-Tools* is an internal Library for use by JCL-Modules, not by the user, but it might be needed to be expecifically imported in the project along the rest of modules (some gradle engines might have some trouble getting transitive dependencies from private Maven repositories, so in those cases we might need to declare this dependency explicitely).
 The same can also be applied to the *bitcoinJ* dependency, which must be explicitely declared as a dependency.

 ## Import JCL in a *Gradle* project